Jane Velez-Mitchell: Books

 Velez-Mitchell wrote the non-fiction Secrets Can Be Murder: What America’s Most Sensational Crimes Tell Us About Ourselves, in 2007.
 The book's premise is that by studying the secrecy and deceit in more than twenty widely covered murder cases, we can learn to opt for honesty in our own lives and avoid similar outcomes.

 In September 2009, Velez-Mitchell released her memoir on addiction recovery, iWant: My Journey from Addiction and Overconsumption to a Simpler, Honest Life.

 In February 2011, Velez-Mitchell released a third book, titled Addict Nation: an Intervention for America.
 This book examines what Velez-Mitchell believes to be growing levels of addiction in the United States to both illegal drugs and to legal phenomena like the Internet, prescription drugs, and fast food.

 Velez-Mitchell's fourth book, Exposed: The Secret Life of Jodi Arias, was released in August 2013 and debuted at #5 on the New York Times Bestseller list.
 The book examines the life of Jodi Arias, leading up to her murder of her ex-boyfriend, and the ensuing murder trial.

 Personal life

-Velez-Mitchell is openly lesbian.
+Velez-Mitchell is a lesbian.
 She came out on Al Rantel's radio show on KABC-AM in Los Angeles in 2007.
 She also has dedicated her time and resources to various charitable and humane causes.
 She is well known for her animal rights advocacy and is a vegan and an environmentalist.